Why thousands of Illinois families are choosing Dallas-Fort Worth

 Predictable Big‑Picture Pattern

 The basic script in much of Texas is consistent: a long, hot, often stormy warm season; short shoulder seasons; and a relatively mild winter.
-That makes it easier to plan around extremes than in a place where a nor’easter can derail a week and late snow can surprise you in April.
+That makes it easier to plan around extremes than in a place where a March snowstorm or late cold snap can still surprise you in April.
 You learn to respect a handful of serious risks, but you’re rarely blindsided by totally different kinds of storms back‑to‑back.

 Less Snow and Ice Risk on Roads and Sidewalks